pareto-xyz/pareto-theta-vault-v1/README.md

 # Pareto Theta Vault v1

-Pareto Theta Vault v1 is the first version of Pareto's Theta Vault built on top of Primitive's RMM-01 pools.
+Pareto Theta Vault v1 is a Replicating Theta Vault built on top of Primitive's RMM-01 pools.
+Pareto's vault provides users weekly payoffs equal to the premiums from rolling out-the-money covered calls through a replicating market maker rather than a marketplace.

 ## Documentation